top of page

 The verb 'displease' has its roots in Old French 'desplaisir,' which can be traced back to the Latin term 'displacere.'
 The Latin word 'displacere' is composed of 'dis-' meaning 'apart' or 'away from' and 'placere' meaning 'to please' or 'to be agreeable.'
 Therefore, 'displease' can be understood etymologically as 'to cause something to be apart from pleasing' or 'to bring about dissatisfaction or displeasure.'
 Over time, the word 'displease' evolved in Middle English to describe the act of causing annoyance, dissatisfaction, or displeasure to someone.
 Its etymology underscores its historical association with the negation of pleasure or satisfaction, highlighting its role in expressing dissatisfaction or unhappiness.

-Quiz: Find the meaning of the verb displease:
+Find the correct meaning of the verb displease:

 Try Again!